 2727 Buena Vista Drive #105 Paso Robles, CA 93446 Phone (805) 237-8575 Fax (805) 237-0639 www.designsschool.edu As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
+This catalog is reviewed and updated, at least annually, in the month of June.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.